Accutane Lawsuits: The story

 Accutane was originally designed for the treatment of severe cases of acne.
 It worked.
 In fact, it worked so well that doctors began prescribing Accutane to treat even mild acne and other skin problems.
 Developed by Hoffmann-LaRoche (Roche USA), Accutane brought in billions in revenue.
 But after growing critics and an ever increasing fury of Accutane lawsuits, the drug was taken off the market in 2009.

 Roche would not call it an Accutane recall.
 Instead, it would say Accutane was withdrawn or pulled from the market.
+In fact, they wrote us a letter - which you are free to read if you want to hear the company's lawyers' version of things - telling us that Hoffman-La Roche never withdrew, pulled or recalled Accutane from the market.
+You call it what you want.
 Functionally, it is hard to distinguish an Accutane recall from an Accutane withdrawal.
 Suffice it to say, this drug that was making a fortune for Roche is no longer on the market.
+Feel free to add two and two together.

 Why was the drug taken off the market and why do we have all of these Accutane lawsuits?
 While Accutane solved the problem for which it was designed to treat, the hidden risks of Accutane outweighed it’s easy to see benefits.